Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 How does nail testing work?

 A nail drug test analyzes an individual’s fingernail clippings for the presence of various drugs, including illegal substances.
-Because the process itself is extremely simple and highly accurate, nail drug testing is a popularoption for employers, legal representatives, and individuals alike.
+Because the process is extremely simple and highly accurate, nail drug testing is a popular option for employers, legal representatives, and individuals alike.

 Your fingernails are made of keratin fibres, just like your hair.
-As your nails grow, substances in your bloodstream can be transferred from the vessels below your nails into the keratin itself.
+As your nails grow, substances in your bloodstream are transferred from the vessels below your nails into the keratin.
 The biomarkers of these substances, including drugs, become trapped in the keratin fibres of your nails, where they will remain for several months as your nails slowly grow.

-A nail drug test is able to closely analyze your nail clippings to measure the presence of these biomarkers, as well as any substances that may be in or on the nails due to direct exposure.
+A nail drug test closely analyzes your nail clippings to measure the presence of these biomarkers, as well as any substances that may be in or on the nails due to direct exposure.

 Want to work with usFor enquires |